 Jonas's journey is incredibly interesting as he learns what's really going on in his town and as he receives memories from the Giver.
 It's a short read, but thought provoking.
 They also made a movie of it, but I thought it was subpar even if Jeff Bridges is literally my brain's spitting image of the Giver.

+I just read this book this summer and I quite literally couldn't put it down.
+It was in the suggested section of my local library, so I just randomly picked it because I wanted something to read that I could get immediately.
+I finished it in one day.
+It was that interesting.
+It's the story of a kid named Henry who gets abducted by aliens and they tell him the world is going to end unless he pushes a button to stop it.
+The story then goes through his life in the 144 days after he's given the choice as he tries to decide what to do.
 This book is super interesting to me for many reasons.
 First and foremost, it's one of few books I've gotten to read in which the protagonist is gay.
 I don't know if I'm just oblivious, but books with gay protagonists seem few and far between and it's really a shame.
 It was so nice to have this slightly different point of view that was so normal.
 The alien thing also obviously made this interesting.
 It raises some questions for the reader as to whether they think he's really being abducted or if it's perhaps a mental health issue.
 It also addresses the reality of suicide and depression.
 Henry is dealing with the loss of his boyfriend from suicide and his depression is very real.
 I also enjoyed that every chapter or two there's just a chapter devoted to a way the world could end, which was just really interesting to me.
 It's just such a great book.
 It's so honest and enthralling.
 It makes you want to keep reading.
+The writing is so thoughtful and thought provoking.
+Here are a few of my favorite quotes: "We may not get to choose how we die, but we can chose how we live.
+The universe may forget us, but it doesn't matter.
+Because we are the ants, and we'll keep marching on."
+"Depression isn't a war you win.
+It's a battle you fight every day.
+You never stop, never get to rest."
+"Dreams are hopeful because they exist as pure possibility.
+Unlike memories, which are fossils, long dead and buried deep."

 This series so mostly fascinating because of the way in which it was written and presented.
 The characters and stories were developed from antique photos.
 I've never seen anything like it.
 Jacob hears all of these stories from his grandfather about kids who could float or were invisible or had bees living inside of them and shows him these pictures when he's young.
 Jacob of course believes it as a child and as he gets older assumes that they're staged photos and his grandpa just made the stories up to entertain him when he was little.
 After his grandfather's mysterious death, he comes to find out that maybe there's more truth to these photos than he thought.
 What's so great about the book is that it includes real photos that Riggs found at antique stores and the like, which he then turned into these incredible characters.
 It's just really artistic and neat.